serverless-operations/serverless-step-functions/README.md

 ```

 ## Events

 ### API Gateway

 To create HTTP endpoints as Event sources for your StepFunctions statemachine

 #### Simple HTTP Endpoint

-This setup specifies that the hello statemachine should be run when someone accesses the API gateway at hello via a GET request.
+This setup specifies that the hello state machine should be run when someone accesses the API gateway at hello via a GET request.

 Here's an example: